 By Steve Wells

-Many people approach EFT and SET with a limited understanding of their potential, and use them in a limited way – and therefore limit the benefits they can achieve from using them.
+Many people approach tapping techniques like EFT and SET with a limited understanding of their potential, and use them in a limited way – and therefore limit the benefits they can achieve from using them.
 I’d like to encourage you to expand your vision of the freedom you can achieve using these wonderful techniques.

 I believe we should settle for nothing less than complete freedom.
 I mean this not only in terms of how we progress through each problem we work on but also the number and type of problems we choose to work on AND the goals we set for ourselves in life.

 We don’t consider using tapping on every problem we have.